 You can renew your items for another three weeks unless someone has placed a hold on an item you have on loan.
-Look to the top black bar and click on your name to get to your account.
+Look to the top search bar and click on your name to get to your account.

-Your Summary shows the items you have out on loan.
+Click on Your Summary (left hand menu) to show the items you have out on loan.
 You can either renew items individually by ticking the box and then clicking Renew Selected